 If you or a family member has a cold, it means you have a virus that is affecting your head and chest, including your nose, throat, sinuses and ears.

-Colds usually last one to two weeks.
+Colds usually last 1–2 weeks.
 However, you could get a bacterial infection after a cold, such as an ear infection or sinus infection, which may mean you’re unwell for longer.

 How colds are spread

 There are over 200 different viruses that can cause colds.
 These viruses spread through the air when someone with a cold sneezes or coughs.

 You may also catch a cold by handling objects that were touched by someone with a cold.

 You’re more likely to get a cold if you:

 - are tired, or emotionally or physically stressed

 - are a smoker or are exposed to second-hand smoke

 People tend to get fewer colds as they get older because they build up immunity to some of the viruses that can cause colds.